jackycamp/jackstack/systems-not-models.md

 But I'd be happy as peaches to read about that!
 Cool as heck!

-Admittedly though, this would be giving away quite a bit of information and "tricks".
-But the thing is, these kinds of complex systems take a long time to build.
+Admittedly though, this would be giving away quite a bit of information.

 Which brings me to the main point, the underlying model itself is not the company's moat, the arrangement, the deployment, the streaming -- the entire software system is.